in2code-de/in2publish_core/Documentation/FAQ.md

 See https://docs.typo3.org/typo3cms/TSconfigReference/PageTsconfig/TCEmain/Index.html#clearcachecmd for the original documentation

+**If you need to manually clear the caches:**

+The Content Publisher Enterprise Version includes the Remote Cache Control (short: RCC) feature.
+This allows you to clear page and system caches of the Foreign instance.
+It is easy and configurable as the clear cache controls in you normal TYPO3 Backend.

 ## Scheduler: Can't call commandController from the cli or cronjob but it works in the scheduler module?

 You have to add the environment variable for all CLI calls of commandControllers